kungfoo/http-glassfish-deployer/README.md

 ## What?

-This is (soon) a gradle plugin uses the glassfish admin console REST-like API to deploy apps.
+This is a gradle plugin uses the glassfish admin console REST-like API to deploy apps, instead of you having to click around to do it.
+Or rely on autodeploy (which doesn't work with properly versioned deployment archives...)

 ## How?